 Frequently Asked Questions About Surajkund Mela

-A. The Theme State of the 34th Surajkund International Crafts Mela 2020 is yet to be announced.
+The Theme State keeps changing every year.
+The Theme State for this year's International Crafts Mela is yet to be announced.
 Keep watching this space for updates on the same!

-A. The ticket price of the Surajkund Mela 2020 is yet to be announced.
+The ticket price of the Surajkund Mela is yet to be announced.
 However, it is usually between INR 100 to INR 500.
 Keep watching this space for updates on the same!

-A. A minimum of 5-6 hours is required to experience the best of Surajkund Mela.
+A minimum of 5-6 hours is required to experience the best of Surajkund Mela.
+There are numerous pavilions and many things to explore.

 People Also Read: